Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 In this task, you'll connect an on-premises server to your Azure subscription.
 Azure Arc was pre-installed on this server.
 The server will be used in next exercises to run simulated attacks that you will later detect and investigate in Microsoft Sentinel.

 >**Important:** The next steps are done on a different machine than the one you were previously working.
-Look for the Virtual Machine name in the references tab.
+Look for the Virtual Machine name in the resources tab.

 1. Log in to **WINServer** virtual machine as Administrator with the password: **Passw0rd!** if necessary.